-Some hunters prefer to utilize "still hunting" or "spot and stalk" method of hunting, which involves long periods of standing still and looking for game, with short periods of movement to a new location.
+Some hunters prefer to utilize still hunting or the spot and stalk method of hunting, which involves long periods of standing still and looking for game, with short periods of movement to a new location or for a shot.

 What can you use to hunt with?